AlexisObel/Ob3l3xy.github.io/_posts/2023-05-30-HTB-LinuxFundamentals.md

 > **Q: What is the name of the last modified file in the "/var/backups" directory?** apt.extended_states.0

 The `ls -lt` command is a command used in Unix-based operating systems to list files and directories in a directory in long format, sorted by modification time.
 The -l option displays the files and directories in a long format, which includes detailed information such as file types, permissions, ownership, file size, and modification time.
-The -t option sorts the files and directories by modification time, with the most recently modified files or directories appearing first.
-Together, ls -lt displays the files and directories in a long format, sorted by the most recently modified files or directories first.
+The -t option sorts the files and directories by modification time, with the most recently modified files or directories appearing first.Together, ls -lt displays the files and directories in a long format, sorted by the most recently modified files or directories first.
 This is useful for quickly identifying the files or directories that have been recently modified or accessed in a directory.

 ![Alt Text](/assets/img/lslt.JPG)

 > **Q: What is the inode number of the "shadow.bak" file in the "/var/backups" directory?**
 265293

 The `ls -i` command is used in Unix-based operating systems to display the inode number of a file or directory.
 The inode is a data structure that stores information about a file or directory, such as ownership, permissions, and location on the file system.
 When used with a filename, ls -i displays the inode number of the file or directory.
 For example, the command ls -i shadow.bak will display the inode number of the file shadow.bak.

 ![Alt Text](/assets/img/lsis2.JPG)